migvidal/tina-next-portfolio/content/pages/home.md

               know.
 This is why LQA requires solid linguistic knowledge, as well as the skill of knowing where to look and what to look for.
     _template: translation_services
+  - title: Contact
+    subtitle: >-
+      Do you need translation, proofreading, subtitling or media accessibility services?
+    body: >
+      Tell me about your project and let’s get to work.
+You’re not quite sure what you need?
+Drop me a line anyway!
+I will help you figure out what the best option for you is and give you a no obligation quote.
+    name_field:
+      label: Your name
+      placeholder: John Appleseed
+    email_field:
+      label: Your email
+      placeholder: johnappleseed@xyz.com
+    body_field:
+      label: Message
+      placeholder: I would like to translate...
+    button: Send
+    color: tint
+    _template: contact_form
 ---